CollActionteam/legacy/README.md

 * DbHost: The postgres host
 * Db: The postgres database
 * SeedTestData: Seed the database with random test data (true or false)
-* PublicAddress: A ;-separated list of frontend addresses that can access the backend.
-The first in the list is assumed to be the canonical address.
-CORS is used to restrict access to other addresses.
+* PublicAddress: The 'public' address where the frontend is hosted.
+This is used for links back to the frontend (in e-mails and endpoints).
+In production we use CORS and other validation to enforce this.
 * AdminPassword: The admin password used for the admin user
 * AdminEmail: The admin e-mail address used for the admin user
 * MaxNumberProjectEmails: How many project e-mails can project-owners send (defaults to 4)